Accuracy of spectral element method for wave, parabolic and Schr\"{o}dinger equations: Introduction

 When using this $(k+1)$-point Gauss-Lobatto quadrature for Lagrangian $Q^k$ finite element method, the quadrature nodes coincide with the nodes defining the degrees of freedom, and the resulting method becomes the so-called spectral element method.
 Thus the spectral element method can also be regarded as a finite difference scheme at all Gauss-Lobatto points.
 For instance, consider solving $u_{tt}=u_{xx}$ on the interval $[0,1]$ with homogeneous Dirichlet boundary conditions.
 Introduce the uniform grid $0=x_0<x_1<\cdots<x_N<x_{N+1}=1$ with spacing $h = 1/(N+1)$ and $N$ being odd.
 This grid gives a uniform partition of the interval $[0,1]$ into uniform intervals $I_k=[x_{2k}, x_{2k+2}]$ $(k=0,\cdots, \frac{N-1}{2})$.
 Then all 3-point Gauss-Lobatto quadrature points for intervals $I_k=[x_{2k}, x_{2k+2}]$ coincide with the grid points $x_i$.
 The $Q^2$ spectral element method on intervals $I_k=[x_{2k}, x_{2k+2}]$ $(k=0,\cdots, \frac{N-1}{2})$ is equivalent to the following semi-discrete finite difference scheme \cite{cohen2001higher,li2020superconvergence}:

-The truncation error of \eqref{1d-p2} is only second order yet the dispersion error is fourth order, see Section 11 in \cite{cohen2001higher}.
+While the truncation error of \eqref{1d-p2} is only second order yet the dispersion error is fourth order, see Section 11 in \cite{cohen2001higher}.
 Although the dispersion error results can in principle be extended to any order, the derivation and expressions become increasingly cumbersome.
-Further the dispersion error results are limited to unbounded or periodic domains and do not produce error estimates in the form of a norm of the error.
+Further the dispersion error results are limited to unbounded or periodic domains and do not produce error estimates in the form of a norm of the error. { Other than spectral element methods, other high order schemes can also be interpreted as a finite difference scheme, such as the Fourier pseudo-spectral method \cite{CiCP-26-1335, gottlieb2012stability, cheng2015fourier}.}

 In fact, as we have shown in \cite{li2020superconvergence}, it is nontrivial and requires new analysis tools to establish the $(k+2)$-th order superconvergence when $(k+1)$-point Gauss-Lobatto quadrature is used.
 In \cite{li2020superconvergence}, $(k+2)$-th order accuracy at all Gauss-Lobatto points of $Q^k$ spectral element method was proven for elliptic equations with Dirichlet boundary conditions.
 In this paper, we extend those results and will prove that the $Q^k$ spectral element method is a $(k+2)$-th order accurate scheme for linear wave, parabolic and Schr\"{o}dinger equations with Dirichlet boundary conditions.
 For Neumann boundary conditions, if $\mathbf a(\mathbf x)$ is diagonal, i.e., there are no mixed second order derivatives in $\nabla\cdot(\mathbf a(\mathbf x) \nabla u)$, $(k+2)$-th order accuracy in discrete 2-norm can be proven.
 When mixed second order derivatives are involved, only $(k+\frac32)$-th order can be proven for Neumann boundary conditions, and we indeed observe some order loss in numerical tests.